zlj-zz/pigit/README.md

 - Code statistics and can be beautifully displayed.
 - Support generate and use shell completion script.
 - Support create `.gitignore` template from internet.
-- Support quick open remote url (only support github).
+- Support quick open remote url on website.
+- Support manage multi repos.
 - Have log output and help message tips.

 ---